Jairo, filter coffee

 Jairo - filter coffee from Colombia

-Colombia is represented again with Jairo Lopez.
-Jairo is an esthete.
-We like his coffees because he strikes the balance between heavy, fruity notes and a delicate acidity.
-This year we taste ripe strawberries and lavender in his coffee, paired with a delicate acidity and depth that few coffees have.
+Colombia is represented again by Jairo Lopez.
+Jairo is an aesthete.
+We like his coffees because he strikes the balance between rich, fruity notes and delicate acidity.
+This year, we taste blackberry and tropical fruits in his coffee, paired with a delicate acidity and a depth that few coffees can match.

 Roasted for: all common filter methods such as: hand filter, AeroPress, French Press and Cold Brew